lusinekh/IndexerExamples/README.md

- # fibonacci .
+# Fibonachi.
 Example of using indexer

    Programme consists of Fibonacci class library: here is determines Fib1 function, which count imported number"s fibonacci.